 - There are approximately 558,340 people in the US living with NHL (active disease or in remission).

 Survival for Children

-In children and adolescents ages 0 to 19 years, the five-year relative survival for NHL is 84.7 percent.
+In children and adolescents younger than 20 years, the five-year relative survival for NHL is 84.5 percent.
 This represents a significant improvement in the rate of recovery.
 As recently as the mid-1970s, most children and adolescents with NHL did not survive five years after diagnosis.

-- NHL is the ninth most common cause of cancer death in males and the sixth in females in the US.
+- NHL is the seventh most common cause of cancer death in males and females in the US.

-- NHL is the eighth most common cause of cancer death in Hispanic females and the seventh most common cause of cancer death in Hispanic males.
+- NHL is the seventh most common cause of cancer death in Hispanic males and Hispanic females .